 Read the information about how to apply for Advanced Entry, then select the link below to apply.

 I decided to study Environmental Science as it was best suited to my own interests and the broad scope of future career choices it allowed.
 Beginning the course under a Natural Sciences title gives the opportunity to study a wide range of subjects in the first two years; an excellent experience which offers the chance to consider all options before deciding on a speciality.
-The Environmental Science course itself was full of relevant and interesting modules that were not only applicable to science but also to current affairs and global politics (e.g. the Environmental Governance module).
-The practical side of this course was on-going and involved plenty of lab work, field studies and trips to places such as Gran Canaria.
+The Environmental Science course itself was full of relevant and interesting modules that were not only applicable to science but also to current affairs and global politics (such as the Environmental Governance module).
+The practical side of this course was ongoing and involved plenty of lab work, field studies and trips to places such as Gran Canaria.
 It also connected with external opportunities such as Operation Wallacea that allowed students the optional chance to gather data for their theses in more exotic environments during the summer of third year.
 Overall, I would consider this course to be one of the most exciting areas of study regarding the future global climatic and economic situation.
 I have found the opportunities offered are huge and can filter into many different types of careers.
 I am now carrying out a Ph.D. on greenhouse gas emissions in Teagasc.

 This course is incredible.
 It provides the broad interdisciplinary knowledge that is essential in understanding modern environmental problems, and a well-balanced combination of lab work, field work, and desk studies.
 The work that you do in the course throughout the year will have immediately apparent relevance to your exams, your degree, and to anything you choose to do with your future.
 The lecturers in all of the departments are engaging, understanding, and exceptionally approachable.
 If you want a close working relationship with your lecturers, a broad understanding of the natural sciences, and the opportunity to specialise through a wide selection of optional modules, then this course is for you.
-Since graduating I have completed a M.Sc. in Water Science Policy and Management at the University of Oxford, School of Geography and the Environment and am now undertaking a Ph.D. in the same School looking at discrete forms of rural-urban competition for water and how this competition influences and interacts with outcomes for people and the environment.
+Since graduating I have completed a M.Sc. in Water Science Policy and Management at the University of Oxford, School of Geography and the Environment and am now undertaking a Ph.D. looking at discrete forms of rural-urban competition for water and how this competition influences and interacts with outcomes for people and the environment.